basshelal/Waqti/README.md

 be a platform independent system (hence the other repo named [Waqti](https://github.com/basshelal/Waqti)) however many issues arose as a result of this and so platform dependence was required, particularly in terms of persistence.
-Despite that, there is not significant change/rewrite needed to implement on  another platform, at least in terms of models.

-Currently only the back-end has been partially implemented, meaning the models and the database.
+Despite that, there is no significant change/rewrite needed to implement on  another platform, at least in terms of models, so in theory the entire back-end can be transferred over to a new platform such as JavaFX while only changing the front-end and possibly the database (ObjectBox, our database, is available on Desktop and Server Applications as well as Android).

-Very little in terms of Views and ViewModels has been written yet, this is planned to be done when the back-end is written and tested perfectly.
+Currently the back-end (Models and Database) are almost completely finished and some basic front-end is usable as well.
+Waqti uses a Single-Activity design so all Android UI controllers are Fragments within the same Activity, thus they can share resources among each other, particularly the Activity's ViewModel.

 This project is written entirely in Kotlin and makes use of multiple libraries including but not limited to: